nodejs/uvwasi/README.md

   or any of the other releases for example.
 Use that list in the release commit, the GitHub release, and the PR to update uvwasi in Node.js (or any other projects where you updat it)
-* Create a release commit. this should just involve changing one line and adding the notable changes.
+* Create a release commit.
+This should just involve changing one line and adding the notable changes.
 See https://github.com/nodejs/uvwasi/commit/6ad5fc996420d0e4e75983ce3deb65f327321f33 as an example.